luciozambon/GenericApp/README.md

 All data are temporarily buffered before the $.get() call and removed on success.

-Some input can be configured to be saved permanently on the mobile device.
+Some inputs can be configured to be saved permanently on the mobile device.